SpencerLabAQ/icpe-data-challenge-delag/README.md

 All trace data are organized in tabular format within the [data](data) folder.
 Each CSV corresponds to a unique scenario involving specific performance anomalies affecting one or more Remote Procedure Calls (RPCs).
 Rows in the CSV represent individual end-to-end requests, columns reports cumulative response time (in milliseconds) for specific RPCs within requests.
 If an RPC is invoked multiple times within a request, response times from all invocations are summed.
-The `Latency` column provides the response time for the root RPC, reflecting the end-to-end request time.
+The `Latency` column provides the response time for the root RPC, reflecting the end-to-end response time of the request.
-An additional column (`anomaly`) indicates the presence of a performance issue in the request: `0` means no anomalies, while values ≥ `1` indicate the presence of a performance issue.
+An additional column (`anomaly`) indicates the presence of a performance issue: `0` means no anomalies, while values ≥ `1` indicate the presence of a performance issue.
-Each scenario involves two different types of performance issues (namely, `1` and `2`).
-Each type of performance issue affect a distict set of RPCs.
+Each scenario involves two different types of performance issues (namely, `1` and `2`), where each type  affect a distict set of RPCs.
 For a detailed exaplanation of the dataset creation process, refer to Section X of [(Traini and Cortellessa, 2023)](https://doi.org/10.1109/TSE.2023.3266041).
-The csv files reported in the [data](data) folder are utilized in the context of RQ1, RQ2, and RQ3.
+The csv files reported in this repository are utilized in the context of RQ1, RQ2, and RQ3.

 Questions about the dataset can be asked by opening issues on this repository, or by sending an e-mail to icpe2024-data@easychair.org.